Suaia Matagi: New Zealand Warriors

 Matagi made his debut for the Auckland Vulcans, the New Zealand Warriors' feeder team, in the New South Wales Cup on 3 April 2010.
 He played regularly for the Vulcans in 2012, and was named 2012 New Zealand domestic player of the year.
 Matagi trialed with the Warriors during the 2013 pre-season, impressing coach Matthew Elliott enough to earn an NRL contract.

 Matagi made his NRL debut for the Warriors on 11 May 2013 against the Canterbury-Bankstown Bulldogs at Westpac Stadium.
 On 11 June 2013, he re-signed with the Warriors until the end of 2014.
 Matagi played 11 games for the Warriors in 2013, scoring a try in their match against the Penrith Panthers in round 23.
 On 22 September 2013, Matagi was named at prop in the 2013 New South Wales Cup Team of the Year.

 Matagi was a member of the Warriors' squad that played in the 2014 and 2015 Auckland Nines pre-season tournaments.
 On 2 March 2014, Matagi re-signed with the Warriors until the end of 2016.
 He played in all 24 of the Warriors' regular season games in 2014, but played in only 1 game during the first half of 2015 before being dropped to the Warriors' New South Wales Cup team.

 In May 2015, Matagi requested, and was granted, a release from his contract with the Warriors in order to sign with the Sydney Roosters effective immediately.

 Stuff.co.nz, and The Sydney Morning Herald described Matagi as having built a cult following during his time at the Warriors.

 Sydney Roosters

 Upon moving to the Roosters, Matagi played for their feeder club, the Wyong Roos, in the New South Wales Cup.
-An injury to Jared Waerea-Hargreaves saw Matagi play 7 games for the Roosters in the back-end of 2015.
+An injury to Jared Waerea-Hargreaves saw Matagi play seven games for the Sydney Roosters in the back-end of 2015.